-Past Research Using KRDC Data
+Past Research Using FSRDC Data

-For examples of past research using KRDC data, see this searchable database.
+For examples of past research using FSRDC data, see this searchable database.
 For examples of current approved projects in the FSRDC system, see the CES Annual Report.
 Appendix 3 of this report lists abstracts of current projects.

 “Wells and Well Being: How the Shale Energy Revolution is Changing Rural Families” Michael Betz (Ohio State University)